 ‘Socialist Women’ holds national, regional and local meetings to discuss issues of particular importance for women.

-Our LGBT Group helps coordinate campaigns against anti-gay discrimination and for civil rights for all.
+Our LGBT Group is involved in campaigns against anti-gay discrimination and for civil rights for all.
+Click here for articles.

 The Socialist Party works both independently and with other groups to fight all racism, prejudice and discrimination.